slatron/slatron.github.io/_posts/2025-03-27-youngblood-1.md

 ##### Page 4-5
 - Who is that in the golden horn-ear mask?
 - He was clearly in on the briefing
-- Everyone else in the team photo is accounted for
+- Everyone else in the team photo is accounted for, he's not in the cover team list
 - I think those shiny balls are soldier heads

 ##### Page 6-7
 - Psi-Fire jokes about buying the enemy land.
-Too close despite there being no attempt to make actual parallels or comments on events.
-Just using Isreali as a general conflict area.
+He's the biggest facist
-  - First time power usages are underwhelming.
+- First time power usages are underwhelming
 - Riptide can make water
 - Psi-Fire can glow and fly
 - Sentinal can’t glow but can fly
 - Cougar is a wolf-man

 ##### Page 8-9
-- Riptide’s hand is talking in panel 2
 - They didn’t see that electric fence coming
+- According to balloon placment, Riptide’s hand is talking in panel 2

 ##### Page 10-11
 - Is psy-boi immune to the eclectic fence?